 - The Administrator must attach a copy of the local by-laws, constitution and any other governing documents.

-- All members of the organization must register with OrgSync and link to join the organization in order to show as a member.
+- All members of the organization must register with Norse Up (OrgSync) and link to join the organization in order to show as a member.

 - The organization must maintain a minimum of 5 members.
 Membership is limited to full and part time NKU students.

-- Submit $25 organization registration payment to the Office of Student Life, SU 303.
+- Submit $25 organization registration payment to the Office of Student Engagement, SU 303 by September 29.

 - Organization Administrators must complete and maintain their organizations portal.